Battle of Nisibis (217): Battle

 The two enemies exemplified two different approaches to warfare: the Roman army was traditionally infantry-based, relying on its excellent legions, while the Parthians were excellent horsemen, employing the heavy shock "cataphract" cavalry (grivpanvar), mounted on horses or camels, in combination with large numbers of horse-archers.
 The two armies met near the Roman city of Nisibis (the exact date is unclear).
 According to Cassius Dio, the first skirmish occurred over the possession of a watering-place.
 On the first day of battle, the Romans deployed in a typical formation, with their infantry in the centre and their cavalry and light troops (Moorish javelin throwers) on the wings to protect their flanks.
 At the same time, between the gaps left by the heavy infantry cohorts, they placed light infantry.
 These could skirmish forward and then withdraw to the safety of the heavier formations if necessary.

 The Parthians attacked at sunrise, shooting volleys of arrows, while the cataphracts, supported by lancers on dromedaries, charged the Roman front.
 The light infantry covering it suffered casualties, but as the Parthians drew near they withdrew, leaving large numbers of caltrops behind them, with deadly results.
 The Parthians' horses and camels stepped on them and fell, taking their riders with them and breaking the momentum of the advance.
 In the resulting close-quarter fighting, the Romans had the advantage.

 The Parthians launched several assaults with little result until night fell, when both sides withdrew to their camps.
 The second day was a repeat of the first, but on the third day the Parthians, using their greater numbers and superior mobility, tried to outflank the Roman line.
 The Romans responded by abandoning their customary "deep" formation in several lines (the triplex acies) and extended their front.
 Thus, by also maneuvering their cavalry and light troops to protect the wings, they avoided being outflanked and encircled.

 By this time, casualties on both sides were so great that "the entire plain was covered with the dead; bodies were piled up in huge mounds, and the dromedaries especially fell in heaps".
 At this point, Macrinus, with his army on the verge of breaking, sent another embassy to Artabanus, informing him of Caracalla's demise and offering a substantial compensation.
 The Parthian army had also suffered large casualties, and moreover, since it was not a professional but a feudal militia force, it had started to become restive at the prolonged campaign.
 Thus Artabanus agreed to a peace, after receiving 200 million sesterces.

 Aftermath

 In June 218, Macrinus was defeated by the forces supporting Elagabalus outside Antioch, while Artabanus faced the uprising of the Persian Sassanid clan under Ardashir I. Nisibis was thus the last major battle between Rome and Parthia, as the Parthian dynasty was overthrown by Ardashir few years later.
-However, warfare between Rome and Persia soon resumed, as Ardashir and Macrinus' successor Alexander Severus fought over Mesopotamia, and hostilities continued intermittently until the Muslim conquests.
+However, warfare between Rome and Persia soon resumed, as Ardashir and Macrinus' successor Elagabalus fought over Mesopotamia, and hostilities continued intermittently until the Muslim conquests.